AlehKliauzo/ruckzuck-wiki/RuckZuck-Proxy-Server.md

-You can host a "local" RuckZuck Server to cache binaries locally.
+You can host an OnPrem RuckZuck Server to cache binaries locally.

 The easiest way is by running the ruckzuck Docker container from: https://cloud.docker.com/u/zanderr/repository/docker/zanderr/ruckzuck